Mkunde Chachage: Career

 Apart from research work, she has taught a course on Immunology of Infectious diseases at Nelson Mandela African Institute of Science and Technology (NM-AIST), in Arusha, Tanzania.
 In January 2019 she joined University of Dar es Salaam as an academician teaching and conducting research on immunology related subjects.

-Chachage is also an entrepreneur who co-founded a social enterprise that helps local coffee growers in Tanzania find market for their harvest.
+Chachage is also an entrepreneur who co-founded a social enterprise that helps local coffee growers in Tanzania find markets for their harvest.